nojrux/QuickChat-Web-Model/README.md

 Run the app:
 `python web.py`

-Open your browser and go to http://localhost:5000
+Open your browser and go to: http://localhost:5000